Your employee has handed in their notice. Are they just a bad egg? Maybe you’ve decided their time with the company has simply run its course?

 Exit interviews are a great way to identify trends in why people leave the organization and learn from them to reduce attrition.
-Find out how to run an exit interview with our best practice guide

-The most effective interview programs:
+The most effective exit interviews:

 - Encourage open dialogue by using online surveys, which result in more candid feedback (as well as useful data) than a more traditional face-to-face interview